-- Enhance the knowledge and/or skills of EMS providers and managers.
+- Enhance the knowledge and/or skills of EMS providers and manager

 - Support the Metro Critical Incident Stress Management (CISM) team

 - Offer grants to:

-- improve the coordination of emergency medical response in the ten-county metropolitan area;
+- improve the coordination of emergency medical response in the ten-county metropolitan region;

 - improve resource utilization;